jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 Exudative macular degeneration typically presents as painless, progressive blurring of central vision, which can be acute or insidious.
 It occurs bilaterally.
 Testing reveals central scotoma.
 Ophthalmoscopy reveals growth of abnormal vessels in the retinal space.
 Sudden visual loss may occur if it is complicated by retinal detachment.

 ### Retinal Detachment

+Retinal detachment refers to the separation of the inner layers of the retina.
+It may be associated with metabolic disorders (e.g., diabetes mellitus), trauma (including ocular surgery), vascular disease, myopia, or degeneration.
+Patients typically complain of vision loss, photopsia with showers of floaters.
+Fundoscopy typically demonstrates an elevated retina with folds and/or a tear.

 Retinal detachment usually presents with a sudden onset of photopsia and floaters.
 The most classic description is that of "a curtain coming down over my eyes."